recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### Returns

-Returns the following hooks bound to `StoreName`.
+Returns the following hooks to which `StoreName` is bound.

 - [`useLocationState`](#function-useLocationState)
 - [`useLocationStateValue`](#function-useLocationStateValue)